Before the Storm

 - Station 264 – 1270 W. Park Avenue

-Sand and shovels are available at the City Yard 1270 W Park Ave.
+Sand and shovels are available at the City Corporate Yard at 1270 W Park Ave.

 Flood Safety Preparation

-As Southern California prepares for flooding, the City of Redlands has developed an emergency plan to prepare for the potential of heavy rains and flooding.
+In anticipation of any forecasted storm event with the potential for flooding issues, the City of Redlands activates emergency preparedness plans designed to perform pre-work and monitor known areas of concern as well as inventoried drainage channels.
 The following tips are intended to assist residents and businesses to protect lives and property.

 General Checklist for Property Preparedness for Flooding